Oamaru: Notable people

 Emily Gillies, a 19th-century Oamaru artist, was the daughter of C.H.
-Street, maternal niece of Edward Lear (1812–1888), the famous English watercolourist and writer of humorous verse.
+Street, maternal niece of Edward Lear (1812–1888), the English watercolourist and writer of humorous verse.
 Lear's sister had virtually brought her brother up.
-When he died childless before her she inherited his residuary collection.
+When he died childless before her she inherited his collection.
 The internationally-significant group of works came to North Otago, where it remained intact until the early 1970s.

 The artist Colin McCahon (1919–1987) lived in Oamaru from 1930 to 1931, attending the Middle School.
 The place and the North Otago landscape made an impression on him.
 He revisited the area several times as an adult on painting trips.
 Cartoonist John Kent, who authored the Varoomshka comic strip for The Guardian newspaper in England, hailed from Oamaru.

-A strong community of living artists exists, and many dealer galleries have premises in the historic precinct.
+A community of living artists exists, and many dealer galleries have premises in the historic precinct.
 One of the town's principal living artists, Donna Demente, produces portraits and masks.
 At least partly through her work Oamaru hosts an annual mask festival each July, the "Midwinter Masquerade".
 Another annual celebration, a Victorian Heritage fête, takes place in November.

 Other noted former Oamaruvians include broadcaster Jim Mora and hockey player Scott Anderson.
 David Sewell played one test match for the New Zealand cricket team.

 Video game designer Dean Hall grew up in Oamaru and attended Waitaki Boys' High School.
 His interest in mountaineering was fostered while on a geography field trip while studying there, ultimately culminating in him summiting Mount Everest in May 2013.